Welcome to the OutUK series looking at gay men and their health brought to you in association with the NHS website.

 Ask for an urgent GP appointment or get help from NHS 111 if:

-• you have severe anal pain and you have a high temperature or feel hot and shivery
+• you have joint pain and feel generally unwell and have a high temperature or feel hot and shivery

 You can call 111 or get help from 111 online.